How to do right join on data frames in R? To perform right join or right outer join use either merge()

 df2

-param.
-I have also created a dedicated article where I have explained how to perform join on multiple columns using several ways.
+Related: You can refer to the dedicated article to perform join operations on multiple columns in several ways.

 df2 <- merge(x=emp_df,y=dept_df,